microsoft/vscode-extension-samples/lsp-embedded-language-service/README.md

 ## Functionality

+This extension contributes a new language, `html1`.
+The new language is for illustration purpose and has basic syntax highlighting.

-This Language Server works for HTML file.
-It has the following language features:
+This Language Server works for `html1` file.
+HTML1 is like HTML file but has file extension `.html1`.
+You can create a `test.html1` file to play with below functionaltiies:

-- Completions for HTML
+- Completions for HTML tags
 - Completions for CSS in `<style>` tag
 - Diagnostics for CSS